 - Develop policies and procedures to screen all employees and contractors (both individuals and entities), at time of hire or contracting; and on an ongoing monthly basis to determine if they have been excluded from participation in federal health care programs. - 2.
-Use the following three databases to determine exclusion status: - Pennsylvania Medicheck List: Database maintained by DHS that identifies providers, individuals, and other entities that are precluded from participation in Pennsylvania's MA Program. - List of Excluded Individuals/Entities (LEIE): Database maintained by the U.S. Health & Human Services Office of Inspector General that identifies individuals or entities that have been excluded nationwide from participation in any federal health care program.
+Use the following three databases to determine exclusion status:

+- Pennsylvania Medicheck List: Database maintained by DHS that identifies providers, individuals, and other entities that are precluded from participation in Pennsylvania's MA Program. - List of Excluded Individuals/Entities (LEIE): Database maintained by the U.S. Health & Human Services Office of Inspector General that identifies individuals or entities that have been excluded nationwide from participation in any federal health care program.
 An individual or entity included on the LEIE is ineligible to participate, either directly or indirectly, in the MA Program.
-Although DHS makes best efforts to include on the Medicheck List all federally excluded individuals/entities that practice in Pennsylvania, providers must also use the LEIE to ensure that the individual/entity is eligible to participate in the MA Program.

-- System for Award Management (SAM): World-wide database maintained by the General Services Administration that provides information about parties that are excluded from receiving federal contracts, certain subcontracts, and certain federal financial and nonfinancial assistance and benefits. - 3.
+Although DHS makes best efforts to include on the Medicheck List all federally excluded individuals/entities that practice in Pennsylvania, providers must also use the LEIE to ensure that the individual/entity is eligible to participate in the MA Program. - System for Award Management (SAM): World-wide database maintained by the General Services Administration that provides information about parties that are excluded from receiving federal contracts, certain subcontracts, and certain federal financial and nonfinancial assistance and benefits. - 3.
 Develop auditable documentation of when these procedures are performed. - 4.
-Periodically conduct self-audits to determine compliance with this requirement. - 5.
-Immediately self-report any discovered exclusion of an employee or contractor, either an individual or entity, to <a href="https://doi.org/10.1036/nates/2016/10.1036/nates/2016/na
+Periodically conduct self-audits to determine compliance with this requirement. - Immediately self-report any discovered exclusion of an employee or contractor, either an individual or entity, to DHS' Bureau of Program Integrity.
+The Bureau of Program Integrity (BPI) SBAP Coordinator can be reached at (717) 772-4631.